Aarize29/Aarize29/README.md

 - 👋 Hi, I’m @Aarize29
-- 👀 I’m interested in ...Mobile App Development And JAVA language
+- 👀 I’m interested in ...Mobile App also Web Development And JAVA language
 - 🌱 I’m currently learning ...JAVA and Anroid Development
 - 💞️ I’m looking to collaborate on ...OpenSourceProject
 - 📫 How to reach me https://www.linkedin.com/in/shams-aarize-6b18a1202